 "CAC's Board and Staff are excited to welcome Jack Bentley as Executive Director and are eager to work with him as he leads the organization into its fourth decade of service to our communities," said Myrrha Guzman, Esq., Board President.

-The Citizen Advocacy Center (CAC) is an award winning, non-profit, non-partisan free community legal organization.
-Founded in 1993, CAC's mission is to build democracy for the 21st century by strengthening the citizenry's capacities, resources, and institutions for self-governance.
+The Citizen Advocacy Center is an award winning, non-profit, non-partisan, free community legal organization founded in 1993 to build democracy for the 21st century by strengthening the citizenry's capacities, resources, and institutions for self-governance.

 CAC is in Elmhurst, Illinois and is open for members of the public to:

 ask questions of our community lawyers on matters of public concern.

 engage in civic discussion, learn about local issues.

 develop skills for participating in civic affairs.

 The CAC's work is made possible by individual donations together with a few foundation grants.